 6. The most important thing is to communicate with each other

 Our relationships are changing in those early weeks of bringing the baby home.
-For lots of partners they have to go back to work, they might be taking on the pressure of being that sole person that brings home the money.
+Lots of partners have to go back to work and might be taking on the pressure of being the sole income earner.

 So it’s those quiet times that you have with your partner, and with your baby, that allows you to develop a pattern of being a family.

-The most important thing is to communicate to each other, how you’re feeling and how it looks for you.
-And I’m sure with that communication before long you’re going to feel like a beautiful family of three (or four or five or six).
+The most important thing is to communicate to each other how you’re feeling and how it looks for you.
+And I’m sure that with communication, before long, you’re going to feel like a beautiful family of 3 (or 4 or 5 or 6).